When to Choose Virtual Care and How to Prepare

 1. Check your technology

 Make sure your device is fully charged or plugged in during the visit.
-Secure a strong internet connection: An interrupted connection can lead to miscommunication.
-Ensure you have a stable, strong internet connection.
+Secure a strong, stable internet connection.
+A weak connection can cause miscommunication.

 Find a quiet, private location with good lighting to ensure privacy and avoid interruptions.